 Integrated Community Specialties (ICS)

 This practice provides access to specialists in your primary care location.
-Adult specialties include: Behavioral Health (psychiatry and psychology resources), Cardiology, Endocrinology, Gastroenterology, Gynecology, Neurology, Orthopedics, and Sleep Medicine.
-Pediatric specialties include: Asthma, Attention Deficit/Hyperactivity Disorder, Dermatology, Developmental Disorders, Ear, Nose and Throat (ENT), and Sports Medicine/Concussion.
+Adult specialties include: Behavioral Health (psychiatry and psychology resources), Cardiology, Chiropractic, Endocrinology, Gastroenterology, Musculoskeletal (Orthopedics), Neurology, Occupational Medicine, Podiatry and Spine.
+Pediatric specialties include: Asthma, Attention Deficit/Hyperactivity Disorder, Dermatology, Developmental Disorders, Eating Disorders and Sports Medicine.
 Referrals are required from your care team.

 Medication Therapy Management/Pharmacy Staff

 Medication Therapy Management (MTM) is a service that provides individual consultation on all your medications.
 Our pharmacist team is specially trained to provide personalized, comprehensive review of all your prescription, non-prescription and herbal medications.
 Your MTM pharmacist will work closely with you and your care team to be sure that your medications are as safe, effective and convenient as possible.